Ultimate (Prince album)

-Ultimate Prince is a greatest hits album by American recording artist Prince.
+Ultimate is a greatest hits album by American recording artist Prince.
 It was released on August 22, 2006, by Warner Bros.
 Records.
 The two-disc set contains a disc of some previously released hits (some in single edit form; only "My Name Is Prince" had not been on a previous hits collection), and another of extended remixes of hits and a B-side, most of which had only been previously released as 12-inch singles.

 Release date controversy

 The album was originally slated to be released in North America on March 14, 2006, but was canceled just days before its release.
 This is likely due to Prince not wanting competition with his new 3121, scheduled to be released only one week later.
 However, promo copies of the album had already been sent to some retailers and were sold before the album's recall.
 A second release date of May 22 was proposed, but was again canceled and the album's future was unknown for a time.
 Three months later, it was officially released on August 22, 2006, to generally positive reviews.